 If you still want to come and work here, you have to face awful bureaucracy.
 Without job contract you are not allowed to open bank account, nor to claim tax-card.
 The lack of these things will make it even harder to find job..
 I met companies who simply didn’t want to deal with me because of not having these.
 So to wrap it up: you need a job contract to claim social number, tax card, and open a bank account, but employers don’t want to hire you if you don’t have these… Catch 22.

 Also, be prepared that handling any paperwork will take loooong time.
-I waited 6 weeks to get my social number that they handed out to me hand-written on a yellow post-it (no joke).
+I waited 6 weeks to get my social number that they handed out to me hand-written on a yellow post-it.
 My friends with degree in health care waited YEARS to handle all the paper-works in order to practice here as doctors.

 You might know that everything is insanely expensive in Norway, and you have to survive till you get your first salary, that will take a while.
 Don’t come without enormous amount of savings!!
 What do i mean under “enormous”?
 Lets start with…

-Rooms/month in shared apartment starts from 3500 NOK— 8000 NOK in Oslo (count it to your own currency).
-If you don´t like to share and prefer living alone, that will cost way more: a small studio starts from 7-8000 NOK/month.
-You will be asked 1- 2 months deposit too.
+Rooms/month in shared apartment starts from 5500 NOK in Oslo (count it to your own currency).
+If you don’t like to share and prefer living alone, that will cost way more: a small studio starts from approximately 9000 NOK/month.
+(Prices are updated: 2020) You will be asked 1- 2 months deposit too.

 Not talking about the fact that Oslo is not a city where it is particularly easy to find place to live.
 It might happen that you call a Norwegian room-advertisement and they tell you that the room is already rented out, then just by curiosity you ask a Norwegian friend of yours to call the same number — and he/she will be invited for a show.
 True story by the way, and happened with more than one friends.

 I really don’t want to go into mud throwing and citing over-generalisations about Norwegians.
-I lived with supernice Norwegians, my landlady is Norwegian, I have Norwegian friends and I met amazing locals.
+I lived with super nice Norwegians, my landlady was Norwegian, I have Norwegian friends and I met amazing locals.
 It’s just these kind of things tend to happen when you look for housing.

 Cost of life in general

 Everyday-life things priced reasonably.
 I was following my spendings in 4 different countries for one month each to see how much I spend on what.
 Compared to my monthly salary (full-time job) percentage-wise Norway came out the best: I spend around 5 % of my monthly wage on food here.
-I must mention that it is because I shop cautiously and cook at home rather than eating out.
-If you start eating out, partying and if you are smoker that will rise your costs drasticly.
+I must mention that it is because I shop cautiously, cook at home rather than eating out, I don’t smoke and put a hard-fast strict limit on alcohol consumption.
+If you start eating out, partying and if you are smoker that will raise your costs drastically.
 Alcohol and tobacco is heavily taxed and strictly regulated.
 Want an estimate?
-I would say that if you can live without booze and smoke, and you take the effort of cooking at home, and eliminate some luxury then 1500 NOK/month should be enough to eat nice, simple meals still.
+I would say that if you can live without booze and smoke, and you take the effort of cooking at home, and eliminate some luxury then 1500–2000 NOK/month should be enough to eat nice, simple meals still.
 You ask ten people they will give ten different estimate for this.
 I’m just telling my own experiences.